General info on H5P

 Existing H5P content, for example those created free of charge on h5p.org or for a fee on h5p.com, can be embedded in RWTHmoodle by linking to the appropriate URL or by uploading the appropriate file into RWTHmoodle.

-Starting with Moodle 3.9, H5P content is centrally created in a course room-related Content bank and from there linked or copied to the desired location in the course room.
+Since Moodle Version 3.9, H5P content is centrally created in a course room-related Content bank and from there linked or copied to the desired location in the course room.
 An attempt history for H5P activities with integrated quiz questions and extended assessment options are also new with the 3.9 integration.

 For technical reasons we advise you not to use quiz elements in H5P content for granting bonus points for exams or admission to examinations.
 Please use the Moodle activity "Quiz" for this.
 Please use H5P quiz elements only for formative assessment, i.e. independent and self-controlled comprehension checking.